 Congresswoman Katie Porter represents the 47th Congressional District in Orange County, California.

-In Washington, Congresswoman Porter has remained committed to putting Orange County families first.
-As a member of the House Oversight and Reform Committee and Vice Chair of the Subcommittee on Government Operations, she’s asked tough questions of bank CEOs and administration officials to hold them accountable to the American people.
-She’s also a proud member of the House Natural Resources Committee, where she works tirelessly to protect our beaches and public lands, elevate science-based solutions to the climate crisis, and keep Orange County families safe from wildfires.
-She chairs the Oversight and Investigations Subcommittee, where she leads efforts to hold polluters accountable.
+In Washington, Congresswoman Porter has remained committed to putting families first and speaking truth to power.
+As a member of the House Oversight Committee, she’s asked tough questions of bank CEOs and administration officials to hold them accountable to the American people.
+She’s a proud member of the House Natural Resources Committee, where she works tirelessly to protect our beaches and public lands, call out Big Oil taking advantage of taxpayers, and keep families safe from wildfires and other natural disasters.
+A member of the bicameral Joint Economic Committee, she is a leading voice on keeping our economy strong, stable, and globally competitive by cracking down on corporate greed, boosting competition, and investing in smart, family-friendly policies.

 As a single working mom, Rep. Porter knows firsthand about the challenges that families face.
 She’s introduced bipartisan legislation that would more than double the amount families can set aside pre-tax to help pay for preschool, summer day camp, before or after school programs, and child or adult daycare.
-She’s continued to press for a repeal of the limits on the State and Local Tax (SALT) deduction, which has hit California’s middle-class families especially hard.
-Her bill to hold insurance companies accountable for covering mental health was signed into law by President Trump.
+She’s continued to press for restoring more of the State and Local Tax (SALT) deduction, which has hit California’s middle-class families especially hard.

 Rep. Porter believes our democracy and government should reflect the people of America and serve their needs, not special interests or corporate donors.
 As a progressive, she’s a leader in the fight to protect taxpayers and crack down on waste, fraud, and abuse.
 In Congress, she’s a key voice for ending political corruption, increasing government transparency, and holding leaders of both parties accountable.
 She’s matched her commitment to transparency with concrete action by hosting regular town halls and publicly posting a list of meetings she takes.